 Several key principles form the basis of our approach to research:

 The central theme of our research is to identify and characterize the heterogeneity of type 1 diabetes and the implications for care.
 The “one-size-fits-all” approach to managing diabetes no longer applies.
 Type 1 diabetes is not a single disease, but comes in different ‘versions’.
 Differences in the age of onset, in the development of medical complications, and in the effects of treatments and interventions, point to an extensive heterogeneity and different disease stages.
 At Diabeter we can combine new research data with the extensive clinical datasets collected in our disease management system (Vcare).
-This allows us to dissect this heterogeneity, define the stages of the disease, and develop ways to apply this knowledge to new interventions that improve patient care.
+This allows us to dissect this heterogeneity, define the stages of the disease, and develop ways to apply this knowledge to new interventions that improve care.

 Our research into heterogeneity focuses on three main areas: